lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_3_instances.md

 your own custom types but also types from the Scala standard library as well as types defined in 3rd-party libraries.

-In Scala we define instances by creating concrete implementations of the type class and tagging them with the `implicit` keyword.
+In Scala we define instances by creating concrete implementations of the type class and tagging them with the `implicit` keyword in order for them to become implicitly available when we need them.

-Using some of the types from our supermarket domain:
+Using some of the types from our bakery domain:

 ```scala
 case class Baguette()